bitcoin-core/bitcoincore.org/_posts/en/posts/2016-01-25-segwit-benefits.md

 #### Who benefits?

-People running pruned or SPV nodes, with limited bandwidth or disk space.
+As more transactions use segwit addresses, people running pruned or SPV nodes, will be able to operate with less bandwidth and disk space.

 ## Moving towards a single combined block limit